Good Medicine - Freshman Year - Cover

 Religion

-There will be a lot of religion in the story and quite a bit of theology because Orthodox Christianity fundamentally differs from the expressions of Christianity most people encounter in their day-to-day lives.
-It is basically non-Augustinian, which has a tremendous effect on theology and practice, which seriously differentiates it from Roman Catholic and Protestant teaching.
+There will be quite a bit of religion and quite a bit of theology in the story, because Orthodox Christianity fundamentally differs from the expressions of Christianity most people encounter in their day-to-day lives.
+It is essentially non-Augustinian, which has a tremendous effect on theology and practice, seriously differentiating it from Roman Catholic and Protestant teaching.

 Please note that Orthodox Christian Psalm numbering is different from the Western canon.
 Basically, the Orthodox Church follows the Septuagint numbering system, while the West generally uses the Hebrew numbering system.
 This story will conform to Orthodox usage.